 - Opportunity to attend ILD meeting

-- Mixed experience in Bronchoscopy – recently improved access.
+- Previously mixed experience in Bronchoscopy – recently much improved access with good training.

-- One protected bronchoscopy list per week (shared between 2 registrars) with opportunity to attend 2nd list
+- Two protected bronchoscopy list per week (shared between 2 registrars)

-- EBUS is present in the hospital but attendance requires initiative
+- EBUS is present in the hospital and is now much more accessible

 - Previously only 1 clinic a week but now 2 TB/General clinics per week.